-Delivery Implications ٦/a n/a n/a Implications of Plan B on dependencies n/a n/a n/a Reason for rejecting other options n/a n/a n/a Reason for selecting Plan B 'n/a n/a n/a Source from which other options are drawn n/a n/a n/a Potential Alternatives With the work the Borough is undertaking on Exhibition Road, the risk of it occurring is negligible, so no Plan B has been prepared, even though the impact would be considerable. n/a n/a Plan B Required?
-(Yes / No) Yes °Z 0 Z Impact on the strategy if risk occurs?
-(Low, Med, High) High Low Low Likelihood of risk occuring?
+14. Delivery Implications n/a n/a n/a 13.Implications of Plan B on dependencies n/a n/a n/a 12.
+Reason for rejecting other options n/a n/a n/a 11.
+Reason for selecting Plan B υ/a n/a n/a Source from Source from which other options are drawn ח/מ n/a n/a 9.
+Potential Alternatives With the work the Borough is undertaking on Exhibition Road, the risk of it occurring is negligible, so no gligible, so been prepared, even though the impact would be considerable. n/a n/a 8.
+Plan B Required?
+(Yes / No) Yes °Z ON.
+7.Impact on the strategy if risk occurs?
+(Low, Med, High) High Low Low 6.
+Likelihood of risk occurring?
 (Low, Med, High) Negligible Medium Low.
-Risk(s): what can get in the way of implementing the policy?
-Employment Zones, causing the erosion of their function due to raising land values and remaining areas for low value business uses.
-Arts and cultural uses are gradually replaced by higher value uses such as retail.
-Los of hotels to higher value residential accommodation.
-None Central to the delivery of the strategy vision?
-Yes Yes Yes Dependency: if this policy is not implemented, what may not happen on the ground as a result? compete with higher land value uses within the Employment Zones.
-Diversity of uses within the Employment Zones contributes to the drivers of uses sought by the Council, and articulated in the articulated in the Fostering Vitality vision.
-The Borough sees its gradual degradation from an area which contributes to London as a world city and which makes the borough such an interesting place to live.
-The Borough will see a decline in its hotel stock, and will therefore be able to play less of a contribution to London's role as a world city.
-None Policy Arts and Culture uses (Policy CF7) Hotels (Policy CF8) South Kensington Strategic Cultural Area (Policy CF9) ğ 2 6 20
+5. Risk(s): what can get in the way of implementing the policy? their function due to raising land values and remaining areas for low value business uses.
+Risk (i) Arts and cultural uses are gradually replaced by higher value uses such as retail.
+Risk (i) Loss of hotels to higher value residential accommodation.
+None 4.
+Central to the delivery of the strategy Yes Yes Yes 3.
+Dependency: if this policy is not implemented, what may not happen on the ground as a result?
+Diversity of uses within the Employment Zones contributes to the drivers of uses sought by the Council, and articulated in the Fostering Vitality vision. a) The Borough sees its gradual degradation from an area which contributes to London as a world city and which makes the borough such an interesting place to live. a) The Borough will see a decline in its hotel stock, and will therefore be able to play less of a contribution to London's role as a world city.
+None 2.
+Policy Arts and Culture uses (Policy CF7) Hotels (Policy CF8) South Kensington Strategic Cultural Area (Policy CF9) ÷ Š 61 20